 A part of the national lakeshore, these spectacular wildlife refuges are perfect for bird watchers, hikers, campers, or anyone who enjoys a good view.
-North Manitou Island hosts a historic village; South Manitou is completely devoted to wildlife.
+North Manitou Island hosts a historic village; South Manitou has the historic lighthouse and keepers' quarters, but is otherwise completely devoted to wildlife.
 Ferries leave from Leland and are operated by Manitou Transit.

 Manitou Passage Underwater Preserve